pblabs/zen/README.md

  - `zapp.stop` : stops the engine, requests will be forwarded to the errorHandler.
  - `zapp.resume` : resumes the engine and flushes the requests buffer on the engine.

-# Triadic subscriptions
+# Zen-http

-The Book <a href="http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882">Clean Code</a> states:

-	The ideal number of arguments for a function is zero (niladic).
-	Next comes one (monadic), followed closely by two (dyadic).
-	Three arguments (triadic) should be avoided where possible.
-	More than three (polyadic) requires very special justification -- and then shouldn't be used anyway.

-If you need multiple arguments there is a big chance that the method is doing more than it should or that you could abstract the operation better.
-Mind the Javascript objects!!!

-Keep classes and functions as small as possible, break it into multiple "modules"... it is usually easier to understand what is going on.

-_zen-http_ is a special flavour of _Zen_ for triadic handlers.
+_zen-http_ is a special flavour of _Zen_ for triadic handlers (like http server).
 It includes proper HTTP result and error handlers and default 404 response.
-Connect and Stack compatible, a lot faster in real world use cases.
+Connect and Stack compatible.
 Use `next(err)` to push a 500 error message to the client, `next(null,result)` to send the result with status 200.

 # Benchmarks

-Internal benchmarks show how _Zen_ versions are faster than Stack and Stack2
+_Zen_ flavours are faster than Stack and Stack2 on real world use cases

 <img src="https://github.com/pblabs/zen/raw/master/results.png">

 # Conclusion

-_Zen_ is available on github <a href='https://github.com/pblabs/zen'>here</a>
+_Zen_ is available on <a href='https://github.com/pblabs/zen'>github</a>
 under <a href='https://github.com/pblabs/zen/blob/master/MIT-LICENSE.txt'>MIT license</a>.

-If you found bugs, please fill issues on github.
+If you found bugs, please fill issues on <a href="https://github.com/pblabs/zen/issues">github</a>.

-Feel free to fork, modify and have fun with it :)
+Feel free to fork, modify and have fun with it ;-)

 ## Credits

-_Zen_ takes ideas from Connect, Stack and internal projects under construction.
+_Zen_ takes ideas from Connect and Stack